Dinger's Aviation Pages

 The view looking forward to the pilot's position with the pilot's seat folded back so that you can see the instrument panel.
 Below the pilot is the bomb-aiming position with its window.
 Note the geodetic construction.

-Generations of aircraft enthusiasts watching films like "The Dambusters" lead to some stereotypical views of the roles of RAF crewmen as being specialised pilots, navigators, bomb-aimers, wireless operators or gunners.
-This was simply not the case when the Wellesley first entered service.
 Volunteers from RAF groundcrew served as gunners, bomb-aimers and wireless operators having done fairly rudimentary courses, often they would have trained in multiple roles.
 They only flew as and when required and would be expected to do their full ground-based duties as well.
 There were no specialised navigators in RAF squadrons in 1937; navigation was seen as the pilot's responsibility, with all pilots being trained in it.
 Of course, up in his cockpit, the pilot could not plot maps, use a drift sight or take sun or star shots.
 So it was quite usual for a second pilot to be carried to do the navigation and in the 1930s RAF bomber squadrons would have up to double the expected complement of pilots specifically to carry out this task.
 It may be this fact, that the Wellesley often carried two pilots, that has led some to assume that the Wellesley had two positions it could be piloted from.
 In late 1938 the first newly qualified "air observers"⁴ began to reach bomber squadrons.
 These were initially airmen (later elevated to NCO rank) trained in rudimentary air navigation to help the pilot, as well as being trained in bomb aiming, air gunnery and wireless operation.⁵

 Into Service

 The first Wellesley to be given over to the RAF (K7714) arrived at No 7 Squadron in early 1937, followed by K7715, K7716, K7717 and K7718.
 The last four aircraft formed "B" flight of No 7 Squadron which was separated off to form the nucleus of the newly reformed No 76 Squadron at Finningley which went on to be the first Squadron fully equipped with the Wellesley.
 K7714 was passed on to 148 Squadron.
 The pace of re-equipment achieved in 1937 was remarkably good.
 By March of 1938 Bomber Command boasted no less than 5 Wellesley squadrons.
-Numbers 76, 77 and 148 with No 3 Group based at Finningley and Scampton and Numbers 35 and 207 with No 2 Group at Worthy Down.
+Numbers 76, 77 and 148 with No 3 Group based at Finningley and Scampton and numbers 35 and 207 with No 2 Group at Worthy Down.

 Wellesley K7733 in flight.
 The lines of markings on the wings are a series of black "footprint" stencils to show the groundcrew where they could safely walk leading out to the fuel tank filling points.
 The Flight Sergeant would not take kindly to any "erk" putting their foot through the wing!

 When only the first few Wellesleys had been delivered it was thought necessary to strengthen the wings and this strengthening was incorporated from the 9th production airframe, with the earlier aircraft being modified retrospectively.
-In service, the Wellesley was plagued by problems with the main undercarriage collapsing if a heavy landing was made.
+In early service, the Wellesley was plagued by problems with the main undercarriage collapsing if a heavy landing was made.
 There was a weak trunnion at the top of the undercarriage strut and a heavy landing could cause it to shear, this pushed the undercarriage strut up through the wing, taking the wing-mounted fuel tank with it.
-This was a particular problem in the first few months of the Wellesley's service career, while the crews got used to handling the new aircraft and before a stronger trunnion could be fitted.
+This was a particular problem in the first few months of the Wellesley's career, while the crews got used to handling the new aircraft and before a stronger trunnion could be fitted.
 Problems were also experienced with the doors for the bomb panniers, they were stiff to operate (although connected by hydraulics they required the manual strength of the operator to use them).
 The bomb pannier doors in the open position also caused vibrations in the aircraft when used as a dive-bomber (yes, such a huge aircraft as the Wellesley could be used as a dive-bomber, albeit not at the very steep angles of dedicated dive-bombers such as the Ju87 "Stuka" or

 Blackburn Skua).
 The solution to the problem was found to be simply removing the doors from the panniers altogether.
 Tests showed that their deletion made no difference to the speed or performance of the Wellesley.